Is moral truth absolute or relative?

 look.
 However, we don't have access to such a device.
 Thus, it is impossible to get

-"There is only one deity, and that God is an indivisible unity."
-Just about everyone
+"There is only one deity, and that God is an indivisible unity without a partner or child."

-else, from Atheists, most Buddhists, and Christians to Wiccans and Zoroastrians would say that
+else, from Atheists, Agnostics, most Buddhists, Christians, Wiccans, and Zoroastrians would say that the statement is false:

 statement is either true or false.
 If we